I am indebted to

 aware of it or not, everyone wants to make a contribution.
 One of the

-insights I got during this conversation with my Mom is how my already
+insights I got during this conversation with my mother is how my

-always listening stops people contributing to me.
-"I already know this"
+already always listening stops people contributing to me.
+"I already

-says the voice.
 "Stop telling me what I already know.".
-With
+With that,

-Listening my Mom from an open, non-judgemental natural
+Listening my mother from an open, non-judgemental natural

 listening, I got it's not what people share which